Conference of the Economic Data Science Society

 09 Juillet 2026 - 09:00

-There are already members from many institutions (IMF, European Commission, OECD, the Fed, the ECB, Banque de France, Bank of England, University College London, CREST/Polytechnique, Kayrros, Quantcube Technology…) and new members from public, academic (including students) and private institutions willing to cooperate are welcome to join.
+There are already members from renowned institutions (IMF, European Commission, OECD, the Fed, the ECB, Banque de France, Bank of England, University College London, CREST/Polytechnique, NYU Abu Dhabi, Kayrros, Quantcube Technology…) and new members from public, academic (including students) and private institutions willing to cooperate are welcome to join.

-This event aims to contribute to interdisciplinary work to foster innovative research and inform better decision-making in both academic and policy environments.
+The conference will have parallel sessions that are open to members from public, private and academic institutions, including students.
+This event aims to drive interdisciplinary discussions and work that fosters innovative research and informs better decision-making in both academic and policy environments.

 We invite you to submit empirical or theoretical work focused on (but not limited to):

-• LLM and Applications of generative, agentic and multimodal AI in economic analysis (planning, tool use, multi-step reasoning for economic analysis and surveillance…)
+• Applications of generative, agentic, and multimodal AI in economic analysis

-• Web-scraping applied to economics (housing, labour markets, price of goods and services…)
+• Web-scraping applied to economics (e.g., housing, labour markets, prices of goods and services)

 • Narrative extractions in economics